ADR-0001: CRM Settlement Identity Boundary

 Negative

-- One-sided CRM admissions still have a real double-debit window until trusted alias promotion occurs.
+- One-sided CRM admissions still have a real double-debit window for partner payloads that do not yet supply

 - Operators need visibility into unresolved identity cases and alias invalidation history.